Geeksltd/MSharp.Docs/Basics/Concepts.md

 **Page Name**:

 This option allows the developer to specify the name of the page.
 This option works as the title and actual name of the page.
-Page names with white spaces are assembled using SEO standards e.g. A page name “Hello world” will have a URL “Hello-world”
+Page names with white spaces are assembled using SEO standards e.g. A page name "Hello world" will have a URL "Hello-world"

 ## Modules

-M# generates ASP.NET view called “Module”, which is placed in the “Modules” folder within “Website” project.
+M# generates ASP.NET view called "Module", which is placed in the "Modules" folder within "Website" project.
 M# uses HTML div design pattern to layout modules.
 M# allows developers to create as many modules as necessary on Model Entities, or special type modules like menus or generic.

 Modules encapsulate the actual operation of any page in M#.
 Module types include forms, lists, menus or simple data views.
 Each module is developed based on an Entity Type.

 ### Add a New Module

-A new module is created by right click on “Modules” folder in #UI project and select related module.
+A new module is created by right click on "Modules" folder in #UI project and select related module.

 !["Add Module"](ConceptsImages/AddModule.PNG "Add Module")